 You need an I-212 waiver if you have been removed from the United States previously.
 Two agencies remove people from the US, Immigration and Customs Enforcement (ICE) or Customs and Border Protection (CBP).
 That removal is either an expedited removal by the agency making the arrest or removal ordered by the immigration court after the agency placed you in removal proceedings.
 Once you have been removed, you usually find out about the need for the waiver through the nonimmigrant or immigrant application process.

 Need for That I-212 Waiver Explained

 An example often makes abstract concepts easier to understand.
 Let’s work one here.
 Joe goes to Mexico and marries Caroline and returns to the United States promising to file the immigration paperwork so Caroline can come to the United States.
-Caroline gets tired of waiting and attempts to come to the United States as a tourist.
+Caroline gets tired of waiting.
+So she attempts to come to the United States as a tourist.
 When Caroline makes application to come to the United States she is questioned and admits being married to a US citizen. in her entry CBP find immigrant intent and as she is an arriving alien, give her an expedited removal order.
 She is now banned from United States for five years.
 She needs the I-212 waiver in order to enter the United States before the five year ban is up.

 I-212 Waiver Requirements

 The I-212 waiver is unusual in that it has no prerequisites like a qualifying family member.
 Moreover, you don’t have to meet any specific statutory standard in order to apply.
 The USCIS considers your application on a case-by-case basis.
 Also, USCIS considers all relevant information.

 Courts Set Scope of Waiver And Its Requirements